 Steps to Get Started Developing for CarPlay

-To get started building a CarPlay experience for an iOS apps, here are the following high-level steps to follow:
+To get started building a CarPlay experience for a iOS apps, here are the following high-level steps to follow:

-- Verify your app falls into one of the acceptable categories to enable a CarPlay experience. (see above)
+- Verify your app is supported by Carplay – ensure it falls into one of the acceptable categories to enable a CarPlay experience. (see above)

 - Obtain a CarPlay entitlement from Apple by submitting a request, which you can find here.

-- Upon approval, setup your local developer environment to support debugging a CarPlay extension.
-The built in iOS simulator offers the ability to project an app onto a second screen which simulates the CarPlay interface.
+- Upon approval, set up your local developer environment to support debugging a CarPlay extension.
+The built-in iOS simulator offers the ability to project an app onto a second screen that simulates the CarPlay interface.
 (Note, if you are developing a navigation app for CarPlay, make sure to enable the following command in the Terminal prior to launching the iOS Simulator: defaults write com.apple.iphonesimulator CarPlayExtraOptions -bool YES)

 - Adding the CarPlay.framework to your XCode project.

 - Implementing a special CarPlay specific app delegate that implements the CPApplicationDelegate interface and setting the appropriate root view controller.